1984 Pakistani Islamisation programme referendum

 A referendum on the Islamisation policy of President Muhammad Zia-ul-Haq was held in Pakistan on 19 December 1984.
 Voters were asked whether they supported Zia-ul-Haq's proposals for amending several laws in accordance with the Quran and Sunnah, whether they wanted this process to continue, and whether they supported the Islamist ideology of Pakistan.
 The referendum also served as way of extending Zia-ul-Haq's presidential term by five years.
-Official results declared it approved by 98.5% of voters, with a turnout of 62.2%.
-Independent observers questioned whether voter participation had reached 30% and noted that there had been "widespread irregularities".
+Zia-ul-Haq had been president since 1978, after taking power in a coup in 1977.